 Athletic Trainers (ATs) are healthcare professionals who render service and treatment, under the direction of, or in collaboration with a physician.
 As part of the healthcare team, services provided by ATs include injury and illness prevention, wellness promotion and education, emergent care, examination and clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 Once a graduate is certified to practice, the athletic trainer must follow individual state regulatory requirements for practice.

-According to the Bureau of Labor Statistics, athletic training is expected to grow by 23% by 2026.
-Demand for athletic training is expected to increase as the people become more aware of the effects of sports-related injuries, and as the general public remains active.
+According to the Bureau of Labor Statistics, employment of athletic trainers is expected to grow by 19% by 2028.
+Demand for athletic training is expected to increase as people become more aware of the effects of sports-related injuries, the general public remains active and the awareness of the long/short term effects of concussion.
 Athletic trainers’ work settings include secondary schools, colleges and universities, professional sports, higher education and emerging settings such as: the performing arts, physician practice, public safety, military, occupational health and health care administration.

 The athletic training student’s comprehensive professional preparation is directed toward the development of specified competencies in the following content areas: Evidence–Based Practice; Prevention and Health Promotion; Clinical Examination and Diagnosis; Acute Care of Injury and Illness; Therapeutic Interventions; Psychological Strategies and Referral; Healthcare Administration; and Professional Development and Responsibility.
 Formal instruction begins in the classroom and laboratory, and is extended into the field through various clinical experiences.
 All students are required to fulfill their clinical education requirements under the direct supervision of a preceptor.
 Clinical education provides the student with authentic, real-time opportunities to practice and integrate athletic training knowledge and psychomotor skills.
 This includes clinical decision-making and professional interactions required to become a competent athletic trainer.